feathersjs/docs/api/client.md

 });
 ```

-As React Native for Android doesn't handle well timeouts longer than a minute, you might want to set lower values for `pingInterval` and `pingTimeout` of `feathers-socketio` on your server, which will stop warnings related to this [issue](https://github.com/facebook/react-native/issues/12981).
+Since React Native for Android doesn't handle timeouts exceeding one minute, consider setting lower values for `pingInterval` and `pingTimeout` of `feathers-socketio` on your server.
+This which will stop warnings related to this [issue](https://github.com/facebook/react-native/issues/12981).
 For example:

 ```js
 const app = feathers();